CodingLane/Dropdown/README.md

 There are many use cases possible.

-If you want to see the different use cases, run
+If you want to see the different use cases, run `npm start` inside the dropdown package.
-`sh
-    npm start
-    `
-inside the dropdown package.

 _For further information, go to the [Properties](#properties) section_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

+## Properties

+Props

 ## Roadmap